CTV Montreal | About CTV News

 It launched on January 20, 1961, and was one of the founding partners in the CTV network.
 Since the station launched more than half a century ago, it has been the top-rated English language television station in the province of Quebec.

-Its award-winning flagship newscast, CTV News at 6 with anchor Mutsumi Takahashi, dominates the ratings, as does CTV News at 5 with Paul Karwatsky.
+Its award-winning flagship newscast, CTV News at 6 with anchor Mutsumi Takahashi, dominates the ratings, as does CTV News at 5.

-In 2016, Takahashi celebrated her 30th year as the station’s Chief News Anchor, an achievement honoured with a Lifetime Achievement Award from the Radio Television Digital News Association of Canada.
+In 2016, Takahashi celebrated her 30th year as the station’s Chief News Anchor, and was honoured with a Lifetime Achievement Award from the Radio Television Digital News Association of Canada.

 The station prides itself on its close connection to the community it serves, with on-air personalities and other staff members committed to a wide range of activities, charities and local initiatives that make Montreal a better place for all its citizens.

-CTV Montreal News serves Quebec’s minority anglophone population with in-depth news coverage seven days a week.
+CTV Montreal News serves Quebec’s minority English-speaking population with in-depth news coverage seven days a week.

 On weekdays, we broadcast three and half hours of news daily, from 12-1pm, 5-6pm, 6-7pm and 11:30pm-12am.

-Weekend News, with anchor Tarah Schwartz, airs Saturdays and Sundays from 6-7pm and 11:30pm-12am.
+Weekend News, with anchor Amanda Kline, airs Saturdays and Sundays from 6-7pm and 11:30pm-12am.

 For live, local, breaking news coverage, Quebecers turn to CTV Montreal for reliable, credible and comprehensive news coverage.
-Our website is a leading source of news coverage around the clock.
+Our website is the #1 English digital news platform in Quebec.